-Junk Drawer Robotics 1 (SF 50287)
+Junk Drawer Robotics 1 (not eligible for state fair)

 Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

 Junk Drawer Robotics 2 (SF 50288)